polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 component out with your own.
 If you do, you will still probably want to at least provide all Active Events, following at least as close to as possible, the same rough API as this project does, to make sure you don't break existing code.
 If you want a more advanced access right system, you might also want to replace the [p5.io.authorization](../p5.io.authorization/) project.
-This project is also a part of the authentication/authorisation logic of P5, and contains helper events for allowing users access to things such as reading files, etc. It also allows to create access objects, for roles that somehow should have extended rights, to doing some sort of operation in P5, such as saving and modifying files in some specific folder, etc.
+This project is also a part of the authentication/authorisation logic of P5, and contains helper events for allowing users access to things such as reading and modifying files, etc. It also allows to create access objects, for roles that somehow should have extended rights, to doing some sort of operation in P5, such as saving and modifying files in some specific folder, etc.

 ### Explicitly granting or denying access to roles